gbv/beaconspec/beacon.md

 ### message

-The message meta field is used as template for link annotations.
+The message field is used as template for link annotations.
 The default value is `{annotation}`.

-## Interpretation

-The following meta fields SHOULD be used to indicate the actual meaning of links in a link dump.

 ### relation